| 1978 Houston Astros | |

 In spite of setting a new record as a team with 7errors on June 12, the Astros'Jesús Alou hit a leadoffdouble to start a rally in the top of the eighthinning.
 The Astros followed with six runs scored that led to 6–5 win over thePittsburgh Pirates.[14]

-Richard surpassedTom Seaver's record of 289 strikeouts on September 19, by whiffing the Braves'Bob Horner in the seventh inning.
-The strikeout record was for right-handers in the National League.
+Richard surpassedTom Seaver's record of 289 strikeouts on September 19, by whiffing the Braves'Bob Horner on a 1–2 offering in the seventh inning.
+The strikeout set the record for right-handers in the National League.[18]

 On September 28, J. R. Richard recorded his 300thstrikeout of the season in a 4–3 win over the Braves, tallying six whiffs to get to 303.
 Richard became the first right-handed pitcher inNational League history to achieve this milestone in one season, He also homered in the third inning offLarry McWilliams.
 The Astros rallied to win in the seventh inning with a double byReggie Baldwin and a single byRafael Landestoy.[20]